Dycool/Nintendo-Switch-PC-Control/README.md

-# 🎮 Nintendo Switch PC Control (Windows & Linux)
+# 🎮 Nintendo Switch PC Control (Windows & Linux & macOS)

-**Control your Nintendo Switch from a PC (Windows or Linux) with ultra-low latency using a Raspberry Pi.**
+**Control your Nintendo Switch from a PC (Windows, Linux or macOS) with low latency using a Raspberry Pi.**

-This project was built from scratch in **pure C++** and uses **UDP** to guarantee the lowest possible latency.
+This project was built from scratch in **C++** and uses **UDP** to guarantee the lowest possible latency.
 It's the ideal setup for playing Switch games using your PC controller, avoiding the typical lag of Bluetooth or heavy script-based solutions.

 ---